Ingmar-de-Vries/DynamicPredictions/README.md

       - "boundedline.m" - creates nice shading around lines, e.g., with a measure of distribution across subjects (here standard error).
 Not my code, for source code see https://github.com/kakearney/boundedline-pkg
       - "xxx"

+- Run dRSA simulations, and plotting
+  - In the "simulations" subdirectory, you'll find the following scripts:
+    - 'XXX'